valtimo-platform/valtimo-documentation/features/plugins/configure-catalogi-api-plugin.md

 A general description on how to create process links can be found [here](broken-reference).

+### Retrieve resultaattypen

+This action retrieves the statustypen collection containing the name and URL of the statustype and will assign it to a process variable.

+When creating a process link the following properties have to be entered:

+* **Process variable name**.
+This is the name of the process variable which value will be set to the found statustypen collection.
+* **Zaaktype URL** (optional).
+This is the URL of the zaaktype for which the statustypen should be retrieved.

+[//]: # (An example action configuration: ![Retrieve statustype]&#40;../../using-valtimo/plugin/catalogi-api/img/retrieve-statustypen.png&#41;)

 ### Retrieve statustype

 This action retrieves the statustype URL using the statustype description, and will assign it to a process variable.